SWIFTSIM/swiftsimio/README.md

 widely.
 There exists many ways of reading the data from SWIFT, which outputs HDF5 files.
 These range from reading directly using `h5py` to using a complex system such as `yt`; however these either are unsatisfactory (e.g. a lack of unit information in reading HDF5), or too complex for most use-cases.
-This (thin) wrapper provides an object-oriented API to read (dynamically) data from SWIFT.
+`swiftsimio` provides an object-oriented API to read (dynamically) data from SWIFT.

 Full documentation is available at [ReadTheDocs](http://swiftsimio.readthedocs.org).